 My knowledge about classic film music has resulted in my doing commentaries and interviews for DVD projects produced by Universal, Sony/Columbia, Kino Lorber, Shout!, Scream, and other companies.
 I have written extensively about this subject for various magazines, and some of the books I’ve contributed to include The Creature Chronicles, Bride of the Gorilla, The Indestructible Man, and Universal Terrors 1951-1955.

 I have edited a number of books, including actress Julie Adams’ The Lucky Southern Star and Emmy Award-winning editor Mitchell Danton’s Cutting It in Hollywood.
 My most recent project was co-writing actress Francine York’s memoir, A Trail of Stardust.
-I have won two Rondo Awards, one for music producing and the other for writing, and I have won other awards in both of those fields, but nothing’s cooler than a Rondo!
+I have won three Rondo Awards, one for music producing, one for writing, and another for DVD commentary, and I have won other awards in both of those fields, but nothing’s cooler than a Rondo!

-I’ve just finished my first children’s middle school novel, A Tale of Two Scotties, and have written four comedy screenplays and a TV pilot.
+I’ve just finished my first children’s middle school novel, A Tail of Two Scotties, and have written four comedy screenplays and a TV pilot.